NischalJakhar/BikeShareDataAnalysis/README.md

 **Successfully Analysed data**

-In this project, I perform an exploratory analysis on data provided by Motivate, a bike-share system provider for many major cities in the United States.
+In this project, I performed an exploratory analysis on data provided by Motivate, a bike-share system provider for many major cities in the United States.
 I compared the system usage between three large cities: New York City, Chicago, and Washington, DC.
 I also saw if there are any differences within each system for those users that are registered,